emanguy/Curse-of-Strahd/Locations/Barovia/Vallaki/Blue Water Inn.md

 * The doors to the North and South can be barred shut from the inside but are usually unlocked
 * The gray mare is [[Drusilla]], [[Rudolph van Richten|Rictavio]]'s **draft horse**
 * Characters can store horses here for **1sp/night**
-* There's a small door in the east wall
+* There's a small door in the east wall that can be opened to get into the **Storage** (area G)

 ## G - Storage

+* Contains horse riding equipment
+* An unlocked wooden chest contains horseshoes, a mallet, and horseshoe nails

 ## H - Ravens' Loft
+> Dim light spilling in through a pair of dirt-encrusted windows reveals piles of hay with pitchforks sticking out of them.
+Ravens rule this roost - you can see hundreds of them.

 ## I - Secret Stairs and Hall